jclouds/jclouds-site/documentation/devguides/contributing-to-jclouds.markdown

 ## Working with jclouds on GitHub

-The jclouds website currently resides on GitHub, and the source code is available at the [jclouds Git repository](https://github.com/jclouds/jclouds.github.com).
+The jclouds website currently resides on GitHub, and the source code is available at the [jclouds-site Git repository](https://github.com/jclouds/jclouds-site).

 In order to contribute to the jclouds code base, you will need to be familiar with Git and GitHub.
 If you are not familiar with Git and GitHub, please visit [learn.github](http://learn.github.com/p/intro.html) for an introduction and tutorial.